Gurjotsingh245/Supply-Chain-Analysis-/README.md

 There is a positive correlation between production volume and number of products sold.
 Products that have the highest sales have the highest production.
 While products with the lowest sales have the lowest production.
 However, when we compare production volume to order quantity (demand), we see that the company is under-producing products that have the highest demand and over-producing products that have the lowest demand.
 This is because the company is basing their products on past sales, rather than current demand.

+### Conclusion
+This company currently loses money on selling skincare and haircare product, while only cosmetics is profitable.
+Manufacturing costs are highest for products with lowest retail prices.
+Company needs to find way to decrease these manufacturing costs or exit these product lines completely.
+Long Lead times are positively correlated with high levels of product availability and stock levels.
+Hence, long leads teams are resulting in lower demand for products as well as higher carrying costs.
+Company needs to decrease lead times.
+Company needs to increase usage of sea and rail transportation.
+Company needs to increase usage of routes A and C. Doing this will result in lower lead times.
+Haircare and skincare products have high manufacturing costs and high defect rates.
+Increasing manufacturing costs won't solve this high defect rate problem.
+Instead, operators will need to adjust the manufacturing process for lower defect rates of haircare and skincare products.
+Company needs to set production goals on current demand, instead of historical sales.
+Currently, the company is under-producing products with high market demand and over-producing products with low market demand.